thegooddocsproject/templates/base-template/main-doctype-author-guide.md

 The metadata fields which should be presented by a document depends upon:
 * The value the metadata field provides to the target audience for the {doctype} doctype.
 * The project's capacity to collect and maintain the metadata field.
 Can it be collected automatically?
-* The maturity and quality critiera set for the project.
+* The maturity and quality criteria set for the project.

 **Note:** Be careful not to overcommit to the number of metadata fields you introduce into your project's documentation:
 * Many metadata fields need to be maintained manually which adds a maintenance burden to the project.